 - integrated and updated the test provided by @etiennesky

 - updated the sip API for un-protected method requested by @wonder-sk

 - updated the stats method to account for negative scale value

-#15 Updated by Ali Yagci almost 5 years ago
+#15 Updated by Ali Yagci over 5 years ago

 I believe QGIS shouldn't correct the data for the scale factor.
 Users can do it on their own by one simple operation.
 It leads this, see here http://gis.stackexchange.com/questions/158949/pixel-values-beyond-valid-range-in-qgis?noredirect=1#comment235630_158949.